nslyubaykin/relax/README.md

   - Lack of documentation (right now compensated with usage examples)
   - Filtering Reward Weigthed Refinement declared performance in paper is not yet reached
-  - DYNA-Q is not campatible with PER as it is not clear which priority to assign to synthetic branched transitions
+  - DYNA-Q is not campatible with PER as it is not clear which priority to assign to synthetic branched transitions (possible option: same priority as its parent transition)